Jarrad Branthwaite

+Early life

+Jarrad Paul Branthwaite was born on 27 June 2002 in Carlisle, Cumbria.

 Club career

 Carlisle United

-Branthwaite made his first senior team bench appearance on 16 March 2019 in a 1–1 draw away to Forest Green Rovers.
+Branthwaite started his career with Carlisle United's youth system aged eight and signed his first professional contract, of two years with an option to extend, in February 2019.
+His first involvement with the first team came as an unused substitute on 16 March in a 1–1 draw away to Forest Green Rovers.
 He appeared on the bench for seven more consecutive League Two matches that season.

 Branthwaite started the 2019–20 season with 13 consecutive bench appearances in League Two matches, as well as making the bench in Carlisle United's 3–0 win over Barnsley and 2–1 loss to Rochdale in the first and second rounds of the 2019–20 EFL Cup.
-On 19 October, Branthwaite finally made his English Football League debut and started in a 2–0 League Two loss away to Plymouth Argyle, playing the full match and receiving a yellow card in the 40th minute.
-He scored his first professional goal for Carlisle when he scored in an EFL Trophy tie against Morecambe on 12 November.
+On 19 October 2019, Branthwaite made his debut and started in a 2–0 League Two loss away to Plymouth Argyle, playing the full match and receiving a yellow card in the 40th minute.
+He scored his first goal for Carlisle in an EFL Trophy tie against Morecambe on 12 November.

 Everton

-2019–20 season
+2020–2022

-On 13 January 2020, having enjoyed a breakthrough campaign at Carlisle, Branthwaite signed a two-and-a-half-year deal with Everton, keeping him at the club until the end of June 2022.
-He made his debut for the club on 12 July, coming on as a substitute for Leighton Baines in a 3–0 defeat against Wolverhampton Wanderers.
+On 13 January 2020, Branthwaite signed a two-and-a-half-year contract with Premier League club Everton, keeping him at the club until the end of June 2022.
+He made his debut on 12 July, coming on as a substitute in a 3–0 defeat against Wolverhampton Wanderers.
 He made his home debut against Aston Villa on 16 July, coming on as a substitute for the second straight game, this time for the injured Mason Holgate in the 16th minute.
 Branthwaite started his first game for Everton on 20 July against Sheffield United after signing an extended contract until June 2023, in which he was named man of the match in a 1–0 win for Everton.

-2020–21 season: Loan to Blackburn Rovers

-On 14 January 2021, having only made one appearance for Everton in the EFL Cup, Branthwaite joined Championship club Blackburn Rovers on loan until the conclusion of the 2020–21 season.
-Two days later, he made his loan debut, starting and playing the full ninety minutes in a league game against Stoke City that finished 1–1.
+On 14 January 2021, Branthwaite joined Championship club Blackburn Rovers on loan for the rest of the 2020–21 season.
+He made his debut two days later, starting and playing the full ninety minutes in a league game against Stoke City that finished 1–1.
 Branthwaite's season was ended prematurely on 21 April when he suffered an ankle injury during training.
 In total, he played in ten league games, all starts, for the Rovers, including nine straight after joining on loan.

-2021–22 season: Return to Everton

 On 16 December 2021, Branthwaite made his first Premier League start of the season and scored his first Everton goal in a 1–1 away draw against Chelsea.